I. Rules For Participation

 The only exceptions to this policy are:

-- if an individual is a Session Chair.
+- If an individual is an ASOR-Sponsored Session Chair

 Under no circumstances may a single individual:

-- be listed in the program more than three times regardless of exceptions 1 and 2.
+- Be listed in the program more than three times regardless of exceptions listed above.

 I. Attendance of the Annual Meeting by Presenters, Participants, and Session Chairs

 All presenters, workshop participants, discussants and session chairs are expected to attend the meetings.
 The submission of a proposal and its acceptance represent a commitment from the contributor to read the paper or participate in the workshop session in person at the conference.
-In rare cases when a person cannot attend the meetings and the session chair approves, the presenter must contact the Director of Meetings and Events (firstname.lastname@example.org) in the main ASOR office with notice of why he/she cannot attend.
+In rare cases when a person cannot attend the meetings and the session chair approves, the presenter must contact the Manager of Programs and Events in the main ASOR office with notice of why he/she cannot attend.
 Those who do not attend should submit their papers to the session chair, so that arrangements can be made for their papers to be read.
-Those who do not follow this procedure may be disqualified from submitting papers to the Academic Program for the upcoming annual meeting (that is for one year following their failure to appear as scheduled).
+Those who do not follow this procedure may be disqualified from submitting papers to the Academic Program for the upcoming Annual Meeting (that is for one year following their failure to appear as scheduled).

 Video-recording of sessions, workshops, or individual presentations is strictly prohibited.